baendlorel/archiver/README.md

 # Commands

-You can use following commands to manage your archived items.
+You can use the following commands to manage your archived items.

 ## Put

-Put a file/directory into the archive.
+Put a file/directory into Archiver.

-Just get into a directory, run this command and you can move your target into `.archive`.
+Simply navigate to a directory, run this command, and you can move your target into `.archiver`.

-- Archived target will be given an unique id.
+- Archived target will be given a unique id.
 The id is auto incremental.

 ```bash
 # also `arv p`